+Is the pescatarian diet for you?
 Maybe!!!
-If you are curious about wanting to eat less meat for moral, health, environmental or economic reasons the pescatarian diet is a great one to consider.
+If you are curious about wanting to eat less meat for moral, health, environmental, or economic reasons the pescatarian diet is a great one to consider.
 Being a pescatarian is a great balance of helping all of those causes you want to help but still getting the extra oomph to your diet that eating fish adds.

 I feel like this less restrictive diet is more likely to stick and something more sustainable than vegan or vegetarian diets.
 It's easier to include the proper nutrients in your diet, eat out and even entertain.
 You get all the benefits of a vegetarian diet PLUS the nutritional bonus of eating fish a few times a week.

 This diet has worked for me for over two decades and might work for you too!